Skip to content

 maxFiles Maximum count of files to upload.
 3

-uid Unique upload queue id 1. md5 of MODX 'site_url' setting and the current resource id
+uid Comma separated list of unique upload queue ids. md5 of MODX 'site_url' setting and the current resource id

 uploadSectionTpl Name of a chunk that contains the HTML code for the upload section. tplAjaxuploadUploadSection